 Pensions Holiday & Pensions Withdrawal

-As per the National Pensions (Amendment) Law, 2020, in the Cayman Islands there is a pension holiday until 30 September 2020 and you may withdraw your pension until 31 October 2020.
+As per the National Pensions (Amendment) Law, 2020, in the Cayman Islands there is a pension holiday and you were able to withdraw your pension until 31 October 2020.

 Applying For The Displaced Caymanian Tourism Stipend Programme

-The Ministry of District Administration, Tourism and Transport reopened registration for the Displaced Caymanian Tourism Stipend programme on Monday, 14 September.
-This was aimed to assist Caymanians who worked in the Tourism sector and have been displaced due to the COVID-19 pandemic.
+These payments are aimed at assisting Caymanians who worked in the Tourism sector and have been displaced due to the COVID-19 pandemic.

 Cayman Islands Centre for Business Development

 The Cayman Islands Centre for Business Development has moved into another phase of support packages for micro and small businesses.
 Support packages are now available to cover wages, digital enablement, commercial rent assistance, business continuity plans among other areas for micro and small businesses.

 Micro businesses may apply for support not exceeding $10,000, and up to $20,000 is available for small businesses.
 Learn more

 The Cayman Islands Centre for Business Development (CICBD), in the Ministry of Commerce, Planning and Infrastructure, is working with the University College of the Cayman Islands (UCCI) through the Student Consulting Programme to provide free and confidential advice to small businesses.